elehman16/exposing_patient_data_release/README.md

 ### Output:

 Will store BERT model (HuggingFace format) in output_folder (both 128 and 512 length version) in `model_outputs/ClinicalBERT_{1a|1b|templates}/model_{128|512}/`

+You can now dowload all the BERT models we trained above from this link ! https://physionet.org/content/clinical-bert-mimic-notes/1.0.0/ .
+Note, you can access this link if you can access MIMIC data on physionet.
+Please download the `model_outputs/` folder in root of your repo.

 Embeddings Training
 =============